Shiva9361/NaviDishaVyapar/README.md

 <h3>Frontend Team:</h3>

 - **Akilesh**:
-  - Designed and implemented the user interface, focusing on a seamless user experience.
+  - Designed the user interface.
-  - Worked on the integration of frontend components with Firebase.
-  -  Worked on the in-app purchase feature, integrating it with Firebase.
   - Ensured the app adhered to Material Design principles.
+  - Fixed some backend bugs related to screen connections.

 - **Vineeth Raghavendra**:
   - Collaborated on UI/UX design, focusing on responsive layouts and accessibility.
-  - Developed the notification and search/filter features
+  - Developed search/filter features.
-  - Added constrains to layouts
+  - Added constrains to layouts.

 - **Luvkush**:
-  - Created the company profile and waste listing screens.
+  - Created the screens login, waste materials layouts.
-  - Implemented chat functionality between companies.
   - Ensured the app adhered to Material Design principles.

 - **Lachiram Nayak**:
-   - Collaborated on UI/UX design, focusing on responsive layouts and accessibility.
-   - Searched all images and put in layouts
+   - Searched all images and put in layouts.
-   - Added constrains to layouts
+   - Added constrains to layouts.
    - Assisted in testing and debugging the frontend components.

 <h3>Backend Team:</h3>

+- **Shivadharshan**:
+  - Developed and designed the structure of data management in Firebase.
+  - User Authentication and user session management.
+  - Getting and setting data from and to the Firebase.

 - **Preet Bobde**:
   - Developed the backend logic using Firebase, focusing on data management and user authentication.
   - Implemented the database schema for waste listings and user profiles.

-- **Shivadharshan**:
-  - Worked on integrating real-time data updates and notifications.
-  - Developed the analytics dashboard and data visualization tools.

 <h2><strong>Screenshots</strong></h2>